Self-interlacing polynomials: The second proof of the Hurwitz self-interlacing criterion. Stability criterion.

 \section{The second proof of the Hurwitz self-interlacing criterion.
 Stability criterion.}

-In this Section, we provide another approach to proof of Theorem~\ref{Theorem.self-interlacing.Hurwitz.criterion} based in Hankel minors related to the Laurent series at infinity of the function $R(z)$ defined in~\eqref{auxiliary.rational.function} instead of the more standard function~$\Phi(u)$ defined in~\eqref{assoc.function}.
+In this section, we provide another approach to proving Theorem~\ref{Theorem.self-interlacing.Hurwitz.criterion}.
+This approach is based on Hankel minors related to the Laurent series at infinity of the function $R(z)$ defined in~\eqref{auxiliary.rational.function} instead of the more standard function~$\Phi(u)$ defined in~\eqref{assoc.function}.

 Let again

 be a real polynomial.
 Consider the function $R(z)$ defined in~\eqref{auxiliary.rational.function}: